kefniark/ansible-haproxy-role/README.md

 Documentation:
 -------------------------

-You can see [the documentation](https://github.com/kefniark/ansible-haproxy-role/blob/master/docs/main.yml) to see all available options.
+To see all available options, you can look to the [Documentation](https://github.com/kefniark/ansible-haproxy-role/blob/master/docs/main.yml).

-There is also two configuration file :
+This project also contains two examples :
- - A reverse proxy for a preinstalled webserver : [Exemple 1](https://github.com/kefniark/ansible-haproxy-role/blob/master/docs/exemple-simple-server.yml)
+ - A reverse proxy for a pre installed web server : [Exemple 1](https://github.com/kefniark/ansible-haproxy-role/blob/master/docs/exemple-simple-server.yml)
- - A loadbalancer in front of : [Exemple 2](https://github.com/kefniark/ansible-haproxy-role/blob/master/docs/exemple-loadbalancer.yml)
+ - A load balancer in front of web servers : [Exemple 2](https://github.com/kefniark/ansible-haproxy-role/blob/master/docs/exemple-loadbalancer.yml)

 Example Playbook
 -------------------------